TheFreezeTeam/TheFreezeTeamBlog/input/posts/TestCafe.md

 ## Cypress
 I started with cypress.
-All looks cool has nice features that show step by step.
+All looks cool.
+It has nice features that show step by step whats happening in the test.
 One can record a test with a browser plugin.
 I was thinking this is gonna be the winner.

-And then I look at the test code.
+And then I looked at the test code.
-For some reason they think closures are a good idea as the way to use variables.
+For some reason they think closures are a good way to capture variables.
 I **STRONGLY** disagree.
-The example they show of the wrong way to do it is exactly how I attempted.
+The example they show of "the wrong way to do it" is exactly how I attempted.
 Others must have attempted also as they felt the need to show the wrong way before the "right" way.

 ```